-Fitness Corner How to balance your immune system By Shawn McClendon
+Fitness Corner: How to balance your immune system

 This past year was truly unprecedented.
 We all witnessed a once-in-a-lifetime (hopefully) event as we watched the highly transmissible COVID-19 sweep across the entire globe, bringing uncertainty, fear and suffering to millions.
 All of us have either known someone to contract it or we ourselves have experienced it.

 The pandemic also has led to much discussion about how people can boost their immune systems against viral invaders.
 As a health and fitness entrepreneur, I have found myself doing an increased amount of research on the topic.